Over the past few months, there’s been a lot of talk about the grand success of working from home during the pandemic.

 Our own Should we ditch the office?
 Survey results confirmed it all—we found that 70% of respondents have had a positive experience of working from home so far, and that 86% of employees would like to continue working remotely at least once a week in the future.

 But whilst the overall results showed some pretty compelling insights as to why employees have liked/disliked the whole remote-working experience, we knew that there was even more to uncover.

-Last week, we investigated the impact that age has on working preferences, discovering that Gen Z are much more pro-office than Gen X and Baby Boomers.
+In our previous article, we investigated the impact that age has on working preferences, discovering that Gen Z are much more pro-office than Gen X and Baby Boomers.

 This time, we’re looking at the link between commute time and enjoyment of working from home (WFH).

 In the survey, a huge 79% of respondents named the lack of commute as one of the best things about WFH, making it the most popular response by far.

 But that’s not all—we then broke down the data by respondents’ commute time (under 15 mins, 15-30 mins, 31-60 mins, 61-120 mins or 121+ mins) and actually found that there’s a direct correlation between employees’ commute time and their enjoyment of working from home.

 Below we’ll dig into what exactly the data showed, and ways for businesses to use these findings to their advantage.

 With our FREE Workplace Strategy Tool, you can survey your own employees on how they want to work, access the results instantly via your a personalised dashboard, and get actionable recommendations from our team of experts.
 Check it out now!

 The link between commute time and enjoyment of WFH